 Location: 7301 Dwyer Rd, New Orleans, LA 70126Visit Website

 Collegiate Baton Rouge is a new Collegiate Academies high school opening in Baton Rouge in the Fall of 2017.
 With 98% of our seniors accepted to college, Collegiate Academies is a network of high schools with proven success in Louisiana.
-Over 50% of our students receive special services, so no matter what your test scores or grades, it is our mission to help you grow and excel to be college and career ready at graduation.
+Over 50% of our students receive intervention services, so no matter what your test scores or grades, it is our mission to help you grow and excel to be college and career ready at graduation.

 We provide free transportation to all students, 1-to-1 Chromebook for every student, and your first uniform is on us.